Frequently Asked questions

 4) Check to see if the aerial has moved or blown over.

 The pictures have frozen on my TV and appear stuck

-Electrical items sometimes "crash". it is cliched but first thing to try is powering it off completely at the plug for a few minutes.
+Electrical items sometimes "crash".
+It is cliched but the first thing to try is powering it off completely at the plug for a few minutes.
 Reboot it back up and if necessary, re-tune the stations in.